cdcepi/flu-tools-2015-16/README.md

 ## Notes
-Your forecasts to be scored must be structured in the same manner as the "templates" folder.
+Your forecasts to be scored must be structured in the same manner as the `templates` folder.
 If probabilities in a particular column do not sum to between 0.9 and 1.1 then the probabilities in that row will be set to NA.
 As the `verify_forecasts` file runs it will output the number of columns that have been normalized in a particular submission and also generate warnings for any missing values.